Improving the efficiency of learning-based error mitigation: Introduction

 One of the main limitations of error mitigation is the required shot cost~\cite{endo2018practical}.
 In the case of learning-based error mitigation it has been shown that to maximize mitigation quality large shot resources are required~\cite{lowe2020unified, bultrini2021unifying}.
 The required shot numbers seriously restrict the practical potential of most powerful and sophisticated approaches.
 Furthermore, instability in a quantum computer configuration that takes place over time introduces further limitations on the applicability and corrective power of error mitigation.
 Since quantum computers are effectively experimental apparatuses whose control parameters drift over time, training circuit data acquired over long times using many shots may not accurately reflect noise occurring during the execution of a circuit of interest.
 We show here that this effect is indeed strong enough to seriously affect error mitigation performance.
-Finally some of the most promising near-term applications like variational quantum algorithms require measurement of many quantum circuits to find a final circuit that forms a solution to the problem~\cite{endo2021hybrid, cerezo2020variationalreview}.
-To apply error mitigation methods to such problems one needs to optimize the shot-efficiency of the error mitigation approach~\cite{wang2021can}.
+Finally, some of the most promising near-term applications like variational quantum algorithms require measurement of many quantum circuits to find a final circuit that forms a solution to the problem~\cite{endo2021hybrid, cerezo2020variationalreview}.
+To apply error mitigation methods to such problems one needs to optimize the shot-efficiency of the error mitigation approach~\cite{wang2021can,guo2024experimental}.

 In this work, we identify a major problem limiting the shot-efficiency of learning-based error mitigation.
-The most general and powerful learning-based error mitigation methods are based on learning from near-Clifford training circuits similar to the circuit of interest.
-Such training circuits are obtained by substituting non-Clifford gates in the circuit of interest by Clifford gates.
+One of the most common ways to generate the training data is to use near-Clifford circuits that are similar to the circuit of interest.
+Such circuits are obtained by substituting non-Clifford gates in the circuit of interest by Clifford gates.
 We show that such a procedure leads to training circuits for which both noisy and exact expectation values of the observable of interest cluster around $0$.
 We show that this effect leads to a large increase in the shot number necessary to learn the effects of noise on the observable of interest.